PetyaKatsarova/codam_42_cohort_24/pr_16_cpp02_rank_4/readme.md

 • Returns: True if the point is inside the triangle.
 False otherwise.
 Thus, if the point is a vertex or on an edge, it will return False.
 Implement and turn in your own tests to ensure that your class behaves as expected.
-14
-Chapter VIII
-Submission and Peer-Evaluation
-Turn in your assignment in your Git repository as usual.
-Only the work inside your repository will be evaluated during the defense.
-Don’t hesitate to double-check the names of your folders and files to ensure they are correct.
-????????????
-XXXXXXXXXX = $3$$d6f957a965f8361750a3ba6c97554e9f
-15